ricnogfer/pypsa-in-genomedk/README.md

-# Running PyPSA-Eur in GenomeDK
+# PyPSA-Eur in GenomeDK

 ## Description
-The instructions below describe the steps to follow to successfully [install](#install) the [PyPSA-Eur](https://pypsa-eur.readthedocs.io) framework (version 0.8.0 or higher) and to [run](#run) models based on it in [GenomeDK](https://genome.au.dk), a high-performance computing facility for the life sciences in Denmark serving scientists, students and SMEs.
+The instructions below describe the steps to follow to successfully [install](#installation) the [PyPSA-Eur](https://pypsa-eur.readthedocs.io) framework (version 0.8.0 or higher) and to [run](#usage) models based on it in [GenomeDK](https://genome.au.dk), a high-performance computing facility for the life sciences in Denmark serving scientists, students and SMEs.
 Although GenomeDK was primarily meant for the life sciences, this facility is equally well suited to run any CPU-intensive task including energy system models.

-## Install
+## Installation
 1. Request an account to get access to GenomeDK [here](https://console.genome.au.dk/user-requests/create).

 2. Once the account has been created (an email will be sent to the user announcing this fact), log in to GenomeDK through [ssh](https://en.wikipedia.org/wiki/Secure_Shell) by opening a terminal and executing the following (replace `<username>` with the information provided upon requesting an account in step `1`):